Happy to be back with you after an extended Christmas and New Year's break.

 Let's play the tape.

-This uh, I guess was in 2004.
+This, I guess, was in 2004.

-Bob Woodward interviewed former President uh Gerald Ford, and he said this, Ford did about the war in Iraq.
+Bob Woodward interviewed former President Gerald Ford, and he said this, Ford did about the war in Iraq.

-They put the emphasis on weapons of mass destruction.
+Don't put the emphasis on weapons of mass destruction.

-Well, the way I hear that, having listened to it uh again, he doesn't even really think that the war was wrong.
+Well, the way I hear that, having listened to it again, he doesn't even really think that the war was wrong.

 He thinks the way they justified it, weapons of mass destruction was wrong.

-But He still said, I would never say this publicly.
+But he still said, I would never say this publicly.

 You're chalking that up to cowardice.

-I'm chalking it up to character.
+I'm chalking it up to character as an ex-president.

-And one of them is how to behave as an ex-president and do not discount that.
+Ford taught us a lot of things, and one of them is how to behave as an ex-president, and do not discount that.

-George, you're next on the Rush Limbaugh program.
+Bethlehem, Pennsylvania, George, you're next on the Rush Limbaugh program.

 Hello.